pantheon-systems/documentation/source/content/guides/autopilot/06-autopilot-deactivate.md

 ## Deactivate Autopilot

-Use **one** of the deactivation methods to deactivate an individual site below.
+Use **one** of the deactivation methods below to deactivate Autopilot on an individual site.
 You do not need to deactivate Autopilot using both methods.

 ## Deactivate From the Autopilot Index Page